 Skip to main content

 Ten paintings that everyone knows.
 Ten painters and their biographies.
-Ten masterpieces of art history.
-Hundreds of thousands times quoted, reproduced and received.
-In the series »Masterpieces Revisited« we travel to the most famous museums in Europe, show their most famous works and try a new approach to each.
+Ten masterworks of art history.
+Cited, reproduced, and received hundreds of thousands of times.
+In the series »Meisterwerke Revisited«, we travel to Europe's most renowned museums, present their most famous works, and offer a fresh perspective on each one.

-In the ten-part TV series »Masterpieces Revisited« the Berlin film production Basiliscus Film dedicates ten pictures on behalf of Deutsche Welle, which gained cult status and our camera team made an extraordinary journey across Europe to the most famous paintings in art history.
+In the ten-part TV series »Meisterwerke Revisited«, Berlin-based film production company Basiliscus Film – commissioned by Deutsche Welle – dedicates each episode to one of ten paintings that have achieved cult status.
+Our camera team embarked on an in-depth journey across Europe to visit the most celebrated paintings in art history.

 Deutsche Welle TV | euromaxx